The Harmony Series

 Persons and Places

-in a Spirit of Acceptance and Compassion
+in a Spirit of Inclusion and Compassion

 If Whitman were born in the Midwest to Mennonite parents, listened to Dylan and the Dead and loved to laugh at himself, he’d sound just like Jeff Gundy.
 “I want the reader as far inside of my skin as possible,” he writes, in bemused poems that are in love with the productions of matter and time.
 “How else to describe this absurd, lovely world?” he poses in the title poem of his warm and inviting Abandoned Homeland.
 Gundy’s poetry reminds us, over and over, that paying attention to the delights and troubles of existence becomes a kind of psalm to this botched and beautiful creation. ~Philip Metres, author of Sand Opera